maxwax/open-tunnel/README.md

 Second, connect through the tunnel to an instance on the private side of the bastion:

 ```
-$ open-terminal ip-10-99-10-99.us-east-2.compute.internal
+$ tunnel-terminal ip-10-99-10-99.us-east-2.compute.internal
 ```

 If you have a bastion that is always up with a static IP, you don't need open-tunnel: You could just configure the bastion with options in your $HOME/.ssh/config file.
 But since my bastion's are in AWS, are they stopped and started regularly, their public DNS name changes each time.
 So 'open-tunnel <hostname>' lets me connect to it without updating my SSH config file..
 AGAIN.

 ## Deployment

 A simple install.sh script is provided to copy the script to /usr/local/bin/open-tunnel.
-It also creates a symlink as /usr/local/bin/open-terminal that points to /usr/local/open-tunnel.
+It also creates a symlink as /usr/local/bin/tunnel-terminal that points to /usr/local/open-tunnel.
 One script, called two different ways.

 ## Operation